belenedgar/TunePad-Tutorials/under_the_sea.md

 ---

 # Step 1: Set up new Project
-Open this [TunePad Project](https://tunepad.com) and remix it so you are able to edit the project (make sure you are signed in to TunePad)
+Open this [TunePad Project](https://tunepad.com/project/76846) and remix it so you are able to edit the project (make sure you are signed in to TunePad)

 # Step 2: Drum 1
 - Add a **Drum** cell to the project
 - Select the **909 Drumkit**
 - Create a rest that is 7 beats long
-- Add 2 eigth notes playing the *ride* cymbal from the **909 Drumkit**
+- Add 2 eighth notes playing the *ride* cymbal from the **909 Drumkit**
     - Find which number plays *ride*
-    - Hint: An eigth note is half of 1 beat so... beats = 0.5
+    - Hint: An eighth note is half of 1 beat so... beats = 0.5
 - Put the lines of code you've written in a for-loop as shown below:
 ```python
 for i in range(6):